Sedgeford Historical and Archaeological Research Project

-The Sedgeford Historical and Archaeological Research Project (SHARP) is a long-term, multidisciplinary research project based in north-west Norfolk, United Kingdom.
+The Sedgeford Historical and Archaeological Research Project (SHARP) is a long-term, multidisciplinary research project based in and around Sedgeford, a village in north-west Norfolk, United Kingdom.
 It is involved in the investigation of the local history and archaeology, with a strong emphasis on community involvement, practical training and education.
-The Project attracts volunteer excavators and students from all over the world.
+The project attracts volunteer excavators and students from all over the world.

 History

 In 1957–58, Peter Jewell of the University of Cambridge excavated small trenches on the "Boneyard Field" and recorded a number of human burials and features.

 In 1995, a conversation in the Europa Hotel in Sorrento between Neil Faulkner, then still a research student at University College London, and the landowners of the Sedgeford Hall Estate, Bernard and Susan Campbell, about his desire to direct an excavation, leading to the Campbells mentioning the archaeological richness of Boneyard.

-SHARP was founded in 1996, initially focussing on the same Anglo-Saxon cemetery located to the south of the modern village of Sedgeford.
+SHARP was founded in 1996, initially focussing on the same Anglo-Saxon cemetery located to the south of the village of Sedgeford.
 Since that time, SHARP has investigated many other sites within the parish using a variety of methods: open-area excavation, test-pitting, geophysical survey, fieldwalking and metal detection, and the analysis of historical documents.